-Anglers must make sure they have the right licence and permit for the particular fishery.
+Anglers must make sure they have the right licence and permit (or day ticket) for the particular fishery.

 You should provide your name and date of birth to a Fishery Protection Officer from the Department of Agriculture, Environment and Rural Affairs (DAERA).
 Fishery Protection Officers carry a warrant card which can be shown when requested.

 All anglers should obey the rules on the angling regulations page and on signs at each fishery.

 Always show consideration for other anglers and water users on the shore or at the waterside.
 Respect their right to enjoy the peace and quiet of the fishery.

 Stay safe when fishing from a slippery bank or near deep, fast flowing water.
 Don't take risks near the water.
 For safe and enjoyable angling, follow the advice below: